Use this contents list to jump straight to the section you need:

 - Activate the MIS integration on your dashboard

-You will not need to alter the first two fields as these will be populated by VisiPoint during set-up phase.
-In this page you can:
+You will not need to alter the first two fields as these will be populated by VisiPoint during the set-up phase.
+On this page, you can:

 - Select whether or not you’d like the VisiPoint device to take a photo of the student or guardian during the sign-in process.
 This can be useful for security and audit purposes.